mit-cml/appinventor-sources/README.md

 ### Running tests

-The automated tests depend on NodeJS (version 20+) and Firefox, which will be used in headless mode.
-After that, you can run all tests by typing the following in a terminal window (note you can optionally skip iOS tests with -Dskip.ios=true):
+The automated tests depend on [Phantomjs](http://phantomjs.org/).
+Make sure you install it and add it to your path.
+After that, you can run all tests by typing the following in a terminal window:

     $ ant tests